submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 Events:        <none>
 ```

-If the `Addresses` are correct but still not being returned from DNS queries, try querying IPs in specific cluster using
+If the `Addresses` are correct but still not being returned from DNS queries, try querying IPs in a specific cluster
-by prefixing your service query with `<cluster-id>.` If that returns the IPs correctly, then check the connectivity to the cluster
+by prefixing the query with `<cluster-id>.` If that returns the IPs correctly, then check the connectivity to the cluster
 using [`subctl show endpoint`](../deployment/subctl/_index.en.md#show-endpoints).
 The Lighthouse CoreDNS Server only returns IPs
 from connected clusters.

-For errors querying specific pods of a `StatefulSet`, check the `Hostname` is correct for that endpoint.
+For errors querying specific pods of a StatefulSet, check that the `Hostname` is correct for the endpoint.

-If still not working, raise an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.
+If still not working, file an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.